ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 {:pre: .pre}

-# Analyze application logs in Kibana from a Kubernetes Cluster
+# Analyze Kubernetes cluster and application logs in Kibana
 {: #kibana_tutorial_1}

 This tutorial walks you through creating a cluster, configuring the cluster to send logs to the {site.data.keyword.loganalysisshort}} service, deploying an application to the cluster and then using Kibana to view and analayze logs.